williamenck/williamenck.github.io/_posts/2022-02-02-adobe-construction.md

 A cupola serves to ventilate and cool the house.

+The second room has a different style of cupola:

 <img src="{{ 'assets/img/earth/cupola2.jpg' | relative_url }}" alt="Not found" />

-The second room has a different style of cupola.

 <img src="{{ 'assets/img/earth/cupola3.jpg' | relative_url }}" alt="Not found" />